maojrs/multiscaleRD/README.md

 ## How to run this code?

 * Clone this repository to your local machine: git clone https://github.com/MargKos/multiscaleRD.git
-* Solve the reaction-diffusion PDE of each example by running the finite difference code, this gives the reference solution(s)
+* Solve the reaction-diffusion PDE of each example by running the finite difference code (`Hybrid Algorithm/FD_(example).py`), this gives the reference solution(s)
-* Run many particle-based simulations with Coupling.py or CouplingLV.py
+* Run many particle-based simulations with `Hybrid Algorithm/Coupling_(example).py`
-* Calculate the mean-field of the PBS and create plots with Plot.py
+* Run `Hybrid Algorithm/Plot.py` to calculate the mean-field of the particle-based simulations and to create the plots.

 ## Folder Organization